 Is that while we might live it forward, we can only understand it looking back the other way.
 We make choices that in hindsight might have better been made differently.
 At the same time, the past is fixed and spending our time there won’t change anything.

-For that reason, why not use the baggage of yesteryear to seize tomorrow?
+So throw nostalgia to the curb and make a decision that helps you live your best life.
 Sell the rings that no longer mean what they did and use that money to make new and better memories going forward.

 Get our mailer today and, instead of dwelling on the past, let us help you embrace the future.